xillio/definitive-guide/02_developing_a_plugin.md

 ### Expression Types in Xill

-We do not want to bother the Xill programmer with typing.
-This means that the typing system used by Xill might not be entirely intuitive for you if you are more used Java's static type system.
+We do not want to bother the Xill programmer with variable types.
+This means that the type system used by Xill might not be entirely intuitive for you if you are more used Java's static type system.

-The way we solve this problem is by implementing a conversion for every type in the Xill language to an other type.
+The way we solve this problem is by implementing a conversion for every type in the Xill language to another type.
 As a result you can interpret most expressions as the type you want them to be.

 For example.
 Say I have the expression `"300.5"`.
 Clearly this is a `String`.
-But, yet if you pass this value to the `Math.round` construct you will notice that it will still work.
+Yet, if you pass this value to the `Math.round` construct you will notice that it will work regardless.
 This is because the MetaExpression allows you to call the `MetaExpression#getNumberValue()` method which formats that string to a Java `Number`.

 Of course conversion is not always possible.
 If I have the expression `"Hello World"` then when I call `getNumberValue()`, the return value will be `Double.NaN`.